-1.86 The Ministry of Justice's HM Courts & Tribunal Service have well established plans to deliver key services to protect the public and maintain confidence in the justice system.
+1.88 The Ministry of Justice's HM Courts & Tribunal Service have well established plans to deliver key services to protect the public and maintain confidence in the justice system.
+Similar plans are in place in the Devolved Administrations.

 Annex B - expert advice and guidance